JFly2/Yapper/README.md

 # Yapper

-Yapper is a full-stack real-time chat application built with Spring Boot and React.
-It supports JWT authentication, authenticated WebSocket communication, room-based messaging, persistent message history, and PostgreSQL storage.
+Yapper is a full-stack real-time chat application built with Spring Boot, React, PostgreSQL, JWT authentication, and STOMP/WebSockets.

-Users can register, log in, join rooms using generated join codes, switch between rooms, and exchange messages in real time.
+Users can register, log in, create rooms, join rooms by code, send real-time messages, and manage room membership based on their role.
+Room owners can view members, kick members, and delete rooms, while regular members can leave rooms and participate in chats they belong to.

 ## Features